 Need help with unintelligible documents?
 Undecipherable product labels?
 And how does one sort out all this trash?
 Like you, I’ve been expat’ing around and understand what a major move involves.

-Maybe you are still looking for a home?
-Or do you need help with paperwork?
 I partner with real estate agents and offer assistance in translating documents.

 Up for some easy takeaways?